 Incidence rate: The cancer incidence rate is the number of new cancers of a specific site/type occurring in a specified population during a year, usually expressed as the number of cancers per 100,000 persons at risk.
-That is, incidence rate is the size of the population.
-The number of new cancers may include multiple primary cancers occurring in one patient.
-The primary site reported is the site of origin and not the metastatic site.
-In general, the incidence rate would not include recurrences.
-The population used depends on the rate to be calculated.
-For cancer sites that occur in only one sex, the sexspecific population (e.g., females for cervical cancer) is used.
+That is,

-Incidence rate = (New cancers / Population) 100,000.
+Incidence rate = (New cancers / Population) \ 100,000.